Cyrus9721/GlycoNMR/README.md

 - See appendix of manuscript for higher level summaries of the data.

-- Glycoscience.DB experimental data can be downloaded [here](https://drive.google.com/file/d/1z6OMzvvALq8rOZBWAW5C9yBr_UBQ__ZT/view?usp=sharing).
+- Glycosciences.DB experimental data can be downloaded [here](https://drive.google.com/file/d/1z6OMzvvALq8rOZBWAW5C9yBr_UBQ__ZT/view?usp=sharing).
 This data was downloaded from the open access, publicly available Glycosciences.DB website discussed in this publication, Böhm, Michael, et al. "Glycosciences.
 DB: an annotated data collection linking glycomics and proteomics data (2018 update)."
 Nucleic Acids Research 47.D1 (2019): D1195-D1201. , with download criteria given in our 2023 manuscript. <br />

 ### 2. Processed carbohydrate datasets (heavily curated, ready for ML research):